Restore the Constitution Act

 SECTION 1.
 LEGISLATIVE FINDINGS AND PURPOSE.

-(c) The [legislature] finds that the current federal executive has abandoned constitutional governance, including by routinely, repeatedly, and continually:
+(a) The [legislature] finds that the current federal executive has abandoned constitutional governance, including by routinely, repeatedly, and continually:

 - refusing to execute the duly enacted laws of Congress;